yixxas/audits/README.md

 # Audits
-I am currently an independant security researcher, mainly doing smart contract audits, both public and private.
+I have a background in Applied Mathematics and am currently an independant security researcher, mainly doing smart contract audits, both public and private.
 I occassionally perform security audits for [Sub7 security](https://www.sub7.xyz) as an independant contractor.

-Feel free to contact me on twitter [@yixxas](https://twitter.com/yixxas) or on discord hhhhh#8269 if you would like to request for a private audit.
+Feel free to reach out to me on twitter [@yixxas](https://twitter.com/yixxas) or on discord hhhhh#8269 if you would like to discuss/request for a private audit.

 ## Sherlock/Code4rena Audit Contests

-These are some of my best performance in public bounty contests with hundreds of participants each time.
+These are some of my best performance in public bounty contests with hundreds of participants each contest.

 | Contest                                                                                          | Date          | Platform  | Rank | Report                                                 |
 | ------------------------------------------------------------------------------------------------ | ------------- | --------- | ---- | ------------------------------------------------------ |